Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Introduction

 A fundamental component of the success of GW observations is the precise calibration of interferometric data, which reconstructs the raw, digitized electrical output of the detector into an accurate and reliable measure of the dimensionless strain~\cite{abbott2017calibration,cahillane2017calibration,sun2020characterization}.
 Calibration accuracy directly impacts source parameter estimation, waveform reconstruction, and tests of general relativity, making it a critical aspect of GW astronomy~\cite{Schutz2018,hall2019systematic}.
-Miscalibrations can introduce systematic biases, affecting the astrophysical interpretation of detected signals, limiting the reliability of inferred source properties, and leading to deviations from general relativity~\cite{Gupta2025}.
+Miscalibrations can introduce systematic biases, affecting the astrophysical interpretation of detected signals, limiting the reliability of inferred source properties, and leading to false deviations from general relativity~\cite{Gupta2025}.

-During the detection of GW150914~\cite{abbott2017calibration} and throughout O1--O3, calibration was performed with high accuracy but at high latency, with the most precise strain data becoming available only after careful post-processing with a significant delay on the order of several months.
-In contrast, current calibration methodologies enable the real-time production of publishable strain data along with a well-quantified systematic error estimate on this strain data.
+At the time of the detection of GW150914~\cite{abbott2017calibration} and throughout O1--O3, calibration was performed with high accuracy but at high latency, with the most precise strain data becoming available only after careful post-processing with a significant delay on the order of several months.
+In contrast, calibration methodologies implemented in O4 enable the real-time production of publishable strain data along with a well-quantified systematic error estimate on this strain data.
+Figure~\ref{fig:evolution} summarizes the evolution of various features in the LIGO calibration process from O1 through O4, which are discussed in more detail in section~\ref{sec:currentwork}.
 With further sensitivity improvements in GW observatories, which allow for high signal-to-noise ratio observations, the next major challenge is the development of calibration techniques that achieve real-time calibration with an even higher accuracy, ensuring that precision science can be performed immediately upon detection.
 This advancement will be crucial for multi-messenger astronomy and for rapid source parameter estimation with high fidelity in future observing runs.